 I once asked a Greek woman what the difference was between Americans and Europeans.
 “Europeans,” she said, “like life.”
 Maybe this was an insult, but I have interpreted it to mean that Europeans are more willing to find joy in everything- have you ever driven 140 kilometers per hour on the Autobahn?
-I’m not endorsing speeding, but the fun, free mindset Americans often adopt on vacation gets thrown in the wash with our dirty laundry as soon as we get home, when suddenly the freeway looks less like a race track and more like a torturous commute.
+I’m not endorsing speeding, but the fun, free mindset Americans often adopt on vacation gets thrown out in the wash with our dirty laundry as soon as we get home when suddenly the freeway looks less like a race track and more like a torturous commute.
 Traveling can, and should, lead to permanent changes in our perspective.

-First, change the way you view food.
-Europeans tend to use food as a cultural experience and something to savor, unlike Americans, who sometimes think of it as pure fuel.
-Dawdling in Applebee’s may drive your waiter crazy, but no one will be offended if you sip the same latte for two hours in a cafe.
+First, change how you view food.
+Europeans tend to regard food as a cultural experience and something to savor, unlike Americans, who treat it like fuel, or sometimes like a drug.
+Dawdling in your favorite diner may drive your waiter crazy, but no one’s likely to care if you sip the same latte for two hours in a café.
 Use food as a tool to spend more time with those you love by catching up, hanging out, and having good conversation over a meal.

-Use food as a tool to spend more time with those you love by catching up, hanging out, and having good conversation.
+“Use food as a tool to spend more time with those you love by catching up, hanging out, and having good conversation.”

-Buying from specialized vendors is a secret many European countries still enjoy.
-Having a personal relationship with the farmer who grows your food gives you more control over what you are eating, and it supports the local economy.
-It takes more time to visit the farmer’s market, but the experience is rewarding.
-It is eye-opening to discover that the way your home country does something may not be the best way.
+Buying from specialized vendors is something residents in many European countries still enjoy.
+Having a personal relationship with the farmer who grows your food gives you more control over what you are eating, and supports the local economy.
+It takes a little more time to shop at the farmer’s market, but the food is seasonal, fresh, and local and the experience has a lot more charm than browsing tired vegetables under the fluorescent lights at a big chain.
+It’s eye-opening to discover that the way your home country does something may not be the best way.
 Adapting to different lifestyles can help you craft your own meaning and habits in life.

 Enjoy outdoor space

 European apartment complexes burst at the seams with potted plants, clotheslines, and people hanging out on balconies.
 If you have an outdoor space, make it a weekend goal to remodel it and use it.
 Having a space to enjoy makes it easy to incorporate spending time outside into your daily habits.
-Take breakfast on your balcony, choose outdoor seating during your lunch break, or try taking a walk through a park.
+Have breakfast on your balcony, sit outside on your lunch break, or take a walk through a park in the evening.

 Alternate modes of transport

-Living in Europe has taught me that the journey is more complicated without a car, but it is possible, and the process can actually be fun.
-Riding in a train or bus allows me to use the journey for whatever I would like.
+Living in Europe has taught me that the journey’s more complicated without a car, but it’s possible, and the process can actually be fun.
+Riding a train or bus allows me to use the travel time for whatever I would like.
 I can read, look out the window, or nap without worrying about keeping my eyes on the road.
-It sounds terrifying to be without a car in America – having one is a symbol of independence.
-However, using alternative transit eliminates many of the fees and maintenance a car can bring, and it gets you out of a traffic jam.
+It sounds terrifying to be without a car in America – having one is a symbol of independence, after all.
+However, using alternative transit eliminates many of the fees and maintenance a car brings, and it quite literally gets you out of traffic jams.

 Americans simply don’t use alternative forms of transportation as much as Europeans do, but that doesn’t mean we don’t have them.
 Trains, buses, bikes, mopeds, and even our own feet can be great ways to get around.

 I always come home bragging about the cool people I meet on European trains, and now I am determined to recreate that social aspect at home.
 Biking and walking are also great ways to explore your own town and neighborhood.
 Most Americans have a grocery store within walking distance of their house, yet we continue to drive.
-Buy a bike basket or one of those crazy European shopping carts and try walking.
+Buy a bike basket or one of those rolling European shopping carts and try walking.
 In the process, you may meet new neighbors or see buildings you’ve never seen before.
 Plus, the exercise is free.
 Growing up in America, I often thought that living without a car was impossible.
-I now know that being car free is doable, and it even has perks.
+I now know that being car-free is doable, and it even has its perks.

 Resolve to be a tourist everywhere, or at least try to explore new places.
 Traveling to other countries is an amazing experience, but the United States offers cultural diversity as well.
 If money is tight in between European forays, a simple day trip can break up your routine.
 America has many national and state parks with cheap entrance fees and endlessly beautiful views.
-Crossing the country is easy within a weekend, and traveling within a region can be done in under a day thanks to trains and buses.
-The United States offers so many different places that Americans themselves do not use to their full potential.
-Grab some buddies and hop on a train or load up the car and explore your home.
+Seeing a different part of the country is manageable for a weekend, and traveling within a region can be done in under a day thanks to trains and buses.
+The United States offers so many different experiences.
+Grab some buddies and hop on a train or load up the car and explore your homeland.
 Treating America like a travel destination makes it a much more interesting place to live.